Ebo-on-weeds/Ebo-on-weeds/README.md

-- 👋 Hi, I’m @Ebo-on-weeds you can call me Ebo
+- 👋 Hi
-- 👀 I’m interested in Web-development Next.js , Larvel , React ,Node.js and etc...
+- 👀 I’m interested in Web-development , ML , neural networks and LLMs
 - 👓 Looking into dart Flutter Phone Dev lately
-- 💞️ I’m looking to collaborate on any interisting web application projects or anything interesing
+- I’m looking to collaborate on any interisting web application projects or ML,generative AI projects and predictive projects
 - 📫 you can reach me via email at ibrahimalagbare@gmail.com

 <!---